vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/warehouses/warehouses_locations.rst

    :alt: Short name field of a warehouse on Leansoft Inventory.

 .. important::
    The :guilabel:`Short Name` appears on transfer orders and other warehouse documents.
-Odoo recommends using an understandable one like "WH/[first letters of location]".
+Leansoft recommends using an understandable one like "WH/[first letters of location]".

 Now, go back to the :guilabel:`Inventory` dashboard.
 There, new operations related to the newly